 c.
 In the Reply URL text box, type a URL using the following pattern:

 These values are not real.
 Update these values with the actual Sign on URL, Reply URL and Identifier.
 Contact NumlyEngage™ Client support team to get these values.
-You can also refer to the patterns shown in the Basic SAML Configuration section in the Azure portal.
+You can also refer to the patterns shown in the Basic SAML Configuration section.

 NumlyEngage™ application expects the SAML assertions in a specific format, which requires you to add custom attribute mappings to your SAML token attributes configuration.
 The following screenshot shows the list of default attributes.